“Following your passion is a luxury. Following your values is a necessity.”

 Patience (vs. speed)

-Sometimes it just needs to be fast.
-But more often than not, it actually pays off to take a step back, to think things through, to make a plan and to execute with realistic expectations of time and resources.
+Sometimes speed is necessary, but more often it pays to pause—step back, think things through, make a plan, and execute with realistic expectations of time and resources.
+Sustainable progress beats constant urgency.

 Vulnerability (vs. invincibility)